dss-Diego/br_mfunds/README.md

 * CDI (Certificado de Depósito Interbancário) - Brazilian reference rate
 * CNPJ (Cadastro Nacional de Pessoa Jurídica) - Brazilian tax ID
 * IBOV - Bovespa Index
+* CVM - Comissão de Valores Mobiliários

 ## How to run the script
 Be aware that the first time you run this script, all data regarding investment funds will be downloaded, which takes some time.
-The next time you run the script it will update the database with only new or updated data. **Often, existing data is updated by the CVM.**
+The next time you run the script it will update the database with only new or updated data. **Often, existing past data is updated by the CVM.**

 1. Clone the repository `git clone https://github.com/dss-Diego/br_mfunds.git`